AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Prerequisites:**
 1. List all persons using the `list` command.
 At least 5 persons are in the list.
-2. First three person in the displayed list has scheduled meetings.
+2. First three persons in the displayed list have scheduled meetings.

 **Example test case:** `reschedule 1 s/01-12-2024T09:30 e/01-12-2024T12:30`.